Uljibuh/velocity-vs-endpoint-flow-matching/README.md

 Installation & Usage

+Installation & Usage
-1. Clone and SetupSince this project is optimized for GitHub Codespaces, you can get started immediately in the cloud :Bash
+1. Clone and Setup
+Since this project is optimized for GitHub Codespaces, you can get started immediately in the cloud:

+Bash
 # Clone the repository
 gh repo clone Uljibuh/velocity-vs-endpoint-flow-matching cd velocity-vs-endpoint-flow-matching

 # Install dependencies
 pip install -r requirements.txt
-2. Run TrainingThe
+2. Run Training
-train.py script will train both models sequentially and generate comparative plots:
+The train.py script will train both models sequentially and generate comparative plots:

 Bash
 python3 train.py